‘THE LORD OF THE RINGS: THE FELLOWSHIP OF THE RING’

 The third monster that the Fellowship encounter in Moria is the Balrog.
 This is a fiery bull-like creature with horns.
 There’s a pretty exciting runaway scene as the Fellowship descend down the stairs of Khazad-dûm.
-They have to jump over a gap in order to get across and reach the bridge here.
+They have to jump over a gap in order to get across before they can reach the bridge.

-With Gandalf now gone, the Fellowship makes for Lothlórien, another Elf kingdom.
-They get caught and are soon met and escorted by Haldir of the Elves to the city of Caras Galadhon.
-It’s in this place the Fellowship meet Lord Celeborn and Lady Galadriel, who are the high-ranking Elves of Lothlórien.
+With Gandalf now gone, the Fellowship make for Lothlórien, another elf kingdom.
+They get caught and are soon met and escorted by Haldir of the elves to the city of Caras Galadhon.
+It’s in this place the Fellowship meet Lord Celeborn and Lady Galadriel, who are the high-ranking elves of Lothlórien.

 Cate Blanchett stars as Galadriel and is the lady of light in Lórien.
-Galadriel is the most beautiful of Elves in Middle-Earth.
+Galadriel is the most beautiful of elves in Middle-Earth.
 But there is also something sad about her as well as something dangerous.
-Frodo discovers this when he sees her during the night when she invites him to look into her Mirror.
+Frodo discovers this when he meets her during the night once she invites him to look into her Mirror.

 Soon the Fellowship arrives at the shores of Amon Hen before the Falls of Rauros.
-They rest before continuing their journey, but Frodo goes missing.
+They rest before they continue their journey, but Frodo goes missing.
 So does Boromir.
 A really tense scene occurs between Boromir and Frodo.
-Boromir tries to take the Ring before Frodo disappears by putting it on.
+Boromir tries to take the ring from Frodo.
+Frodo disappears by putting it on.

-Very soon, the Fellowship gets attacked by Uruk-Hai.
-They are Orc-Goblin men bred by Saruman in the Caverns of Isengard.
-The Uruk-Hai are gorilla-like Orcs built for one purpose.
+Very soon, the Fellowship gets attacked by the Uruk-Hai.
+These are orc-goblin men bred by Saruman in the Caverns of Isengard.
+The Uruk-Hai are gorilla-like orcs built for one purpose.
 To fight!
-Aragorn fights the Uruk-Hai single-handed at first before he is helped by Legolas and Gimli in the endeavour.
+Aragorn fights the Uruk-Hai single-handed at first before he’s helped by Legolas and Gimli in this endeavour.

 The special features for ‘The Lord of the Rings: The Fellowship of the Ring’ on ‘The Hobbit’/’The Lord of the Rings’ 30-disc Blu-ray set are as follows.
 On Disc 13 & 14, there’s the extended edition of ‘The Lord of the Rings: The Fellowship of the Ring’ – Parts 1 and 2′.
-There are also four commentaries.
-There’s ‘The Director and Writers’ commentary featuring director/writer/producer Peter Jackson; writer/producer Fran Walsh and writer Philippa Boyens.
-There’s ‘The Design Team’ commentary featuring production designer Grant Major; costume designer Ngila Dickson; Weta Workshop creative supervisor Richard Taylor; conceptual designer Alan Lee; conceptual designer John Howe; supervising art director Dan Hennah; art department manager Chris Hennah and Weta Workshop manager Tania Rodger.
-There’s ‘The Production/Post-Production Team’ commentary featuring producer Barrie M. Osborne; executive producer Mark Ordesky; director of photography Andrew Lesnie; film editor John Gilbert; co-producer Rick Porras; music composer Howard Shore; visual effects supervisor Jim Rygiel; supervising sound editor Ethan van der Ryn; supervising sound editor Mike Hopkins; animation designer Randy Cook; visual effects art director Christian Rivers; visual effects director of photography Brian Van’t Hul and miniatures director of photography Alex Funke.
-And there’s ‘The Cast’ commentary featuring Elijah Wood; Ian McKellen; Liv Tyler; Sean Astin; John Rhys-Davies; Billy Boyd; Dominic Monaghan; Orlando Bloom; Christopher Lee, and Sean Bean.
-There’s also ‘The Lord of the Rings: War in the North trailer – The Untold Story’ and two Easter Eggs to enjoy.
+There are also four audio commentaries.
+There’s ‘The Director and Writers’ audio commentary featuring director/writer/producer Peter Jackson, writer/producer Fran Walsh, and writer Philippa Boyens.
+There’s ‘The Design Team’ audio commentary featuring production designer Grant Major, costume designer Ngila Dickson, Weta Workshop creative supervisor Richard Taylor, conceptual designer Alan Lee, conceptual designer John Howe, supervising art director Dan Hennah, art department manager Chris Hennah, and Weta Workshop manager Tania Rodger.
+There’s ‘The Production/Post-Production Team’ audio commentary featuring producer Barrie M. Osborne, executive producer Mark Ordesky, director of photography Andrew Lesnie, film editor John Gilbert, co-producer Rick Porras, music composer Howard Shore, visual effects supervisor Jim Rygiel, supervising sound editor Ethan van der Ryn, supervising sound editor Mike Hopkins, animation designer Randy Cook, visual effects art director Christian Rivers, visual effects director of photography Brian Van’t Hul, and miniatures director of photography Alex Funke.
+And there’s ‘The Cast’ audio commentary featuring Elijah Wood, Ian McKellen, Liv Tyler, Sean Astin, John Rhys-Davies, Billy Boyd, Dominic Monaghan, Orlando Bloom, Christopher Lee, and Sean Bean.
+There’s also ‘The Lord of the Rings: War in the North – The Untold Story’ trailer and two Easter Eggs to enjoy.

 On Disc 15, there are the original Disc 2 DVD special features from the theatrical DVD/Blu-ray release.
-There’s the ‘Welcome to Middle-Earth’ Houghton Mifflin In-Store Special; the ‘Quest For The Ring’ Fox TV Special and the ‘A Passage to Middle-Earth’ Sci-Fi Channel Special.
-There are fifteen ‘lordoftherings.net’ featurettes including ‘Finding Hobbiton’; ‘Hobbiton Comes Alive’; ‘Believing the World of Bree’; ‘Ringwraiths: The Fallen Kings’; ‘Rivendell: The Elven Refuge’; ‘Languages of Middle-Earth’; ‘Two Wizards’; ‘Music of Middle-Earth’; ‘Elijah Wood’; ‘Viggo Mortensen’; ‘Orlando Bloom’; ‘Cate Blanchett’; ‘Liv Tyler’; ‘Ian McKellen’ and ‘Weathertop: The Windy Hill’.
-There are also three theatrical trailers for the movie; six TV spots and a music video for ‘May It Be’ performed by Enya.
+There’s the ‘Welcome to Middle-Earth’ Houghton Mifflin In-Store special; the ‘Quest For The Ring’ Fox TV special and the ‘A Passage to Middle-Earth’ Sci-Fi Channel special.
+There are fifteen ‘lordoftherings.net’ featurettes including ‘Finding Hobbiton’, ‘Hobbiton Comes Alive’, ‘Believing the World of Bree’, ‘Ringwraiths: The Fallen Kings’, ‘Rivendell: The Elven Refuge’, ‘Languages of Middle-Earth’, ‘Two Wizards’, ‘Music of Middle-Earth’, ‘Elijah Wood’, ‘Viggo Mortensen’, ‘Orlando Bloom’, ‘Cate Blanchett’, ‘Liv Tyler’, ‘Ian McKellen’, and ‘Weathertop: The Windy Hill’.
+There are also three theatrical trailers for the film; six TV spots, and a music video for ‘May It Be’ performed by Enya.
 There’s the Special Extended DVD Edition preview for ‘The Lord of the Rings: The Fellowship of the Ring’ and a behind-the-scenes preview for ‘The Lord of the Rings: The Two Towers’.
 There’s also a preview by EA on ‘The Lord of the Rings: The Two Towers’ video game.

 On Disc 17, there are ‘The Appendices Part 2: From Vision to Reality’.
-This covers how the cast got involved in the movie as well as the filming; the post-production process and the eventual release of the film at the cinemas.
+This covers how the cast got involved in the film as well as the filming, the post-production process and the eventual release of the film at cinemas.
 There’s an introduction given by Elijah Wood who explains what happens on this disc just like what director Peter Jackson did for the first ‘Appendices’ disc for ‘Fellowship’.
-There’s the ‘Filming ‘The Fellowship of the Ring’ section which contains ‘The Fellowship of the Cast’ documentary; the ‘A Day In The Life Of A Hobbit’ documentary; the ‘Cameras In Middle-Earth’ documentary and production photos.
-There’s the ‘Visual Effects’ section which contains the ‘Scale’ documentary; the ‘Miniatures’ sub-section that contains the ‘Big-atures’ documentary and design galleries; and there’s the ‘Weta Digital’ documentary.
+There’s the ‘Filming ‘The Fellowship of the Ring” section which contains ‘The Fellowship of the Cast’ documentary, the ‘A Day in the Life of a Hobbit’ documentary, the ‘Cameras In Middle-Earth’ documentary and production photos.
+There’s the ‘Visual Effects’ section which contains the ‘Scale’ documentary, the ‘Miniatures’ sub-section which contains the ‘Big-atures’ documentary and design galleries, and there’s the ‘Weta Digital’ documentary.
 There’s the ‘Post-Production: Putting It All Together’ section which contains the ‘Editorial: Assembling an Epic’ documentary and the editorial demonstration of ‘The Council of Elrond’ scene.
-There’s the ‘Digital Grading’ documentary which looks into how they digitised the look of the movie to make it feel like Middle-Earth.
+There’s the ‘Digital Grading’ documentary which looks into how the production team digitised the look of the movie to make it feel like Middle-Earth.
 There’s the ‘Sound and Music’ section which contains ‘The Soundscapes of Middle-Earth’ documentary and the ‘Music for Middle-Earth’ documentary.
-And there’s ‘The Road Goes Ever On…’ documentary that looks into the film’s release at cinemas.
+And there’s ‘The Road Goes Ever On…’ documentary which looks into the film’s release at cinemas.

 On Disc 18, there’s a behind-the-scenes disc created by filmmaker Costa Botes.
 Costa Botes was personally selected by director Peter Jackson to provide an in-depth look at the making of ‘The Lord of the Rings’ film trilogy.

-‘The Fellowship of the Ring’ is an epic beginning to ‘The Lord of the Rings’ trilogy!
-I enjoyed watching the first film again and again as I got immersed more into the world of Middle-Earth.
-It’s a great film to start the trilogy since it makes you want to find out what will occur next in the following instalment.
+‘The Fellowship of the Ring’ is an epic beginning to ‘The Lord of the Rings’ film trilogy!
+I enjoyed watching the first film again and again, since I got immersed more into the world of Middle-Earth.
+It’s a great film to start off the film trilogy since it makes you want to find out more bout what will happen next in the following instalment.

 ‘The Lord of the Rings: The Fellowship of the Ring’ rating – 10/10